 If you want to visit Silk Road 2.0 then you will want to know that it was shut down by the feds on 5th November 2014 and the alleged operator “Defcon” has been arrested.
-The best alternative at the moment is AlphaBay Market, it actually has more listings than Silk Road 2.0.
-Silk Road 3.0 is ALREADY live and there will be more info about it here soon.
+Silk Road 3.0 has been live for a while now and has a lot of listings so it is worth checking out.

 Silkroad – Everything there is to know.

 Firstly, if you are looking at content on the internet like this or even if you are like me and want to keep your information and details secure so no one else can know what you are looking at or doing then I cannot stress enough how important it is to start using a VPN service to encrypt your data and hide your location.

 Secondly, if you are after the full step by step instructions on how to get to the Silkroad then go to the home page or simply click here.

 The Silkroad is an underground marketplace that is also known as the Amazon or eBay of drugs.
 It all started back in 2011 by someone who goes by the name of Dread Pirate Roberts who is fairly vocal in the opposition to the US drug policy.
 The name “Silk Road” comes from the ancient network of trade routes though places like Europe, India and China where various goods where traded such as Silk and spices to name a few.